-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 private\/public upstreams and mirror target, and __nothing else__ -- so a target

-host derived from a packument's @dist.tarball@ (or anywhere else) is fetched only
+derived from a packument's @dist.tarball@ (or anywhere else) is fetched only if its

-DNS hostnames are; an empty @host@ is never allowed.
-This is the allowlist half
+value.
+An empty host is never allowed.
+This is the allowlist half of the SSRF

-The allowlist is a 'LoweredHostSet', so it is already normalised and only the
+The allowlist is an 'AllowedHostPorts', so it is already normalised and only the

 built with, so an IP-literal entry matches regardless of how either side spells the